kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/resource-drivers.md

 ## API compatibility

-Kubernetes Dynamic Resource Allocation support is in alpha.
+Kubernetes dynamic resource allocation support is in alpha.
 The API may change before stabilization, in incompatible ways.
 As a project, Kubernetes recommends that resource driver developers:

 * Watch for changes in future releases.